bitst0rm-pub/Formatter/README.md

 **The complete list of plugins that work with Formatter:** _Need more? see_ [Development](#development)

 1. [Artistic Style](https://astyle.sourceforge.net): A source code formatter for C, C++, C#, and Java that automatically adjusts the formatting.
-2. [autopep8](https://github.com/hhatto/autopep8): A tool that automatically formats Python code to comply with the PEP 8 style guide.
+2. [Autopep8](https://github.com/hhatto/autopep8): A tool that automatically formats Python code to comply with the PEP 8 style guide.
 3. [Beautysh](https://github.com/lovesegfault/beautysh): A shell script beautifier that formats shell scripts for better readability.
 4. [Black](https://github.com/ambv/black): A code formatter for Python that enforces a consistent style by automatically reformatting.
 5. [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html): A tool that formats C, C++, Objective-C, and other languages based on coding style rules.
 6. [CleanCSS](https://github.com/jakubpawlowicz/clean-css-cli): A tool that minifies CSS files, removing unnecessary spaces, comments, etc.
 7. [CSScomb](https://github.com/csscomb/csscomb.js): A coding style formatter for CSS files that rearranges properties in a predefined order.
-8. [Crystal](https://github.com/crystal-lang/crystal): The official formatter for Crystal, a language with a syntax similar to Ruby but with a focus on performance.
+8. [Crystal](https://github.com/crystal-lang/crystal): The official formatter for Crystal with a syntax similar to Ruby but with a focus on performance.
 9. [Dart Format](https://dart.dev/tools/dart-format): The official Dart formatter for formatting Dart code according to the Dart style guide.
 10. [ESLint](https://github.com/eslint/eslint): A popular linting tool for JavaScript that identifies and fixes common coding errors.
 11. [Fourmolu](https://github.com/fourmolu/fourmolu): A formatter for Haskell source code, allowing arbitrary configuration.